YPares/jj.conf.d/README.md

-# Reusable JJ config
+# Reusable config for `jj`

-This repo contains the `credits_roll` log template for JJ.
+This repo contains the `credits_roll` JJ log template.

-It is an opinionated one-liner template that tries it best to aligned revision descriptions and general data, limit information shown by leaving stuff implicit when it can be done without introducing unreasonable ambiguity, and use colors sparingly in order not to bombard you with pretty but distracting rainbows.
+It is an opinionated one-liner template that tries its best to show aligned revision descriptions and data, limit information shown by leaving stuff implicit when it can be done without introducing unreasonable ambiguity, and use colors sparingly in order not to bombard you with pretty but distracting rainbows.